Unfiled IRS and State Tax Returns

 When the IRS sends a “Notice of Demand for Payment” letter, it is an opportunity for a taxpayer to make arrangements for payment of the unpaid taxes before any IRS collection actions are taken.
 If a taxpayer fails to reach an agreement with the IRS, the IRS will commence collections.

-The IRS has the authority to take collection actions against a taxpayer’s wages, bank account, property, and assets when a taxpayer has an outstanding tax debt.
-If the tax debt remains unpaid after notification, the IRS will take a variety of measures to satisfy the debt, including:
+The IRS has the authority to take collection actions against a taxpayer’s wages, bank account, property, and assets when a taxpayer has an outstanding taxes.
+If the taxes remain unpaid after notification, the IRS will take a variety of measures to collect, including:

 Therefore, it is essential that all taxpayers are fully up-to-date on all their filings.
-Strategic Tax Resolution is experienced with helping different taxpayers, such as W2 employees, self-employed filers, independent contractors, and small-businesses file all past years to lower or possibly eliminate a tax debt.
+Strategic Tax Resolution is experienced with helping different taxpayers – such as W2 employees, self-employed filers, independent contractors, and small businesses – file all past years to lower or possibly eliminate unpaid taxes owed.

 Each year the IRS publishes something called the “Publication 17” which contains information about those who need to file taxes.
 Filing requirements depend on your age, filing status, income, and other small factors.

 If a person does not file a tax return, the IRS has the ability to charge 5% of your tax due as a penatly.
 This penalty charge is assessed each month and can climb up to the maximum penalty fine of 25%.
 In the worst case scenario you may face jail time and fines of up to $25,000.

 If you have lost your W-2’s or 1099’s call the business or organization that would have these forms on file.
 Most companies and organizations have these records on file for at least seven years.
 If you cannot contact your employer contact the IRS directly and ask for a wage and income transcript.